 Growth

-The students in the group became very active in witnessing for Christ, beginning at Fullerton Community College and Cal State Fullerton, and spreading to many other colleges and universities.
-They began campus Bible studies, called "Studies in the Old and New Testament," and invited George to come as a weekly lecturer.
-Various other gospel outreaches were developed, including "Gospel marches" and open-air preaching.
+The students in the group were expected to actively witness for Christ, beginning at Fullerton Community College and Cal State Fullerton, and spreading to many other colleges and universities.
+They began campus Bible studies, called "Studies in the Old and New Testament," where George was the weekly lecturer.
+Various other gospel outreaches were developed, including "Gospel marches", open-air preaching and tent campaigns.

 The late 1960’s and 1970’s were the era of the Jesus Movement.
 Hal Lindsay's book, The Late Great Planet Earth, sparked much religious interest.
 The Calvary Chapel movement began, with huge numbers of people being baptized in the ocean.
 So the zeal and intensity of the Assembly did not seem unusual to those drawn into it.